msoulier/pelican_blog/content/2015/post5.rst

     #define LOGLEVEL_WARN 30
     #define LOGLEVEL_ERROR 40

-And then the class declaration.
-To override the << operator and expect any type, it must be a template.
+Then my thread-local buffer.

 .. code-block:: C++

     extern boost::thread_specific_ptr<std::stringstream> tls_buffer;

-The intention here is to "collect" logs from successive calls to the << operator in one line, using a thread-specific buffer to prevent each thread from stepping on one another.
+The intention here is to "collect" logs from successive calls to the << operator in one line, using a thread-local buffer to prevent each thread from stepping on one another.
 At the end of the line, we will then synchronize around the write to the std::ostream and flush the buffer.
-There might be a way to declare the tls_buffer inside of the class but my C++ chops are current insufficient.
+There might be a way to declare the tls_buffer inside of the class but my C++ chops are currently insufficient.

-I am also aware that one could use a temporary variable hack to get a thread-specific buffer without using boost here, but the examples that I found showing this were very hard for me to understand.
+I am also aware that one could use a temporary variable hack to get a thread-local buffer without using boost here, but the examples that I found showing this were very hard for me to understand.
 This, I understand so I'm going with it for now.